Symmetry, Thermodynamics and Topology in Active Matter: Chiral active matter

-The description of ``wet'' chiral active systems originates in \cite{furthauer2012active} for bulk and \cite{furthauer2013active} for thin-film settings.
+\paragraph{\SR{Living chiral fluids}} The description of `wet' chiral active systems \mcm{(see note of page 5)} originates in \cite{furthauer2012active} for bulk and \cite{furthauer2013active} for thin-film settings.
 Ref. \cite{furthauer2012active} considers suspensions of torque dipoles consisting of a pair of oppositely directed point torques perpendicular or parallel to their separation vector, as well as chiral force dipoles made of a pair of oppositely directed point forces perpendicular to their separation vector, compensated by a torque monopole to ensure zero total torque.
-The resulting extended hydrodynamic equations, including an angular momentum density, predict that the intrinsic rotation and the vorticity can differ even in steady state, and that a confined active chiral fluid with polar order can produce macroscopic shear.
-Progress on fundamentals include the existence of more than one hydrodynamic description for a chiral active fluid, depending on the manner in which the torque dipoles are decomposed into point torques and forces \cite{markovich2019chiral}, and an escape \cite{maitra2019spontaneous}, thanks to spontaneous rotation, from the instability \cite{simha2002hydrodynamic} of aligned active fluids.
+The resulting extended hydrodynamic equations, including an angular momentum density, predict that the intrinsic rotation and the vorticity can differ even in steady state, and that a confined active chiral fluid with polar order can produce macroscopic \SR{shear \cite{markovich2019chiral}.
+The spontaneous rotation of chiral active fluids yields an escape route \cite{maitra2019spontaneous} from the generic instability of \cite{simha2002hydrodynamic}.}

+Arguably the most far-reaching implications of \mcm{wet} chiral active hydrodynamics \SR{are for developmental biology, specifically on the emergence of macroscopic left-right asymmetry in the development of a multicellular organism.
+Experiments on the development of the nematode \emph{Caenorhabditis elegans}, informed by the coarse-grained theory of a thin film of chiral active fluid, have shown that counter-rotating flows arising from cytoskeletal stresses and torques at the scale of a cell lead to asymmetry at the scale of the embryo, in particular cell lineages \cite{naganathan2014active,pimpale2020cell}.
+Major open directions include identifying the (macro)molecular players responsible for the operative torque generation, and the mechanism that organizes these coherently to yield the macroscopic torques and flows. }